 4. You are bored with your job.

-If you are starting to nod into lalaland in the first 30 minutes of 9 AM to 5 PM working hours, you are bored with what you do at work despite a good night’s sleep.
+If you start to nod into lalaland in the first 30 minutes of 9 AM to 5 PM working hours, you are bored with what you do at work despite a good night’s sleep.

 Why are you bored?